PowerDAG: Supervisory Agentic AI System for Automating Distribution Grid Analysis: Related Works

 \subsection{LLMs for Tool Orchestration}

-Commercial LLM chat interfaces (e.g., ChatGPT, Claude, Gemini) concatenate user queries with historical conversation context and route them to their backend LLM (e.g., GPT-5.2, Claude Opus 4.5, Gemini 3 Pro) for response generation.
-In a standard chat interface, the underlying LLM cannot run external distribution system simulators (e.g., ChatGPT cannot run OpenDSS on its own).
-It therefore returns guidance or code that the user can execute and validate outside the interface.
-Power-system applications include OpenDSS file generation \cite{bonadia2023potential}, iterative script refinement \cite{jia2025enhancing}, and result visualization \cite{jin2024chatgrid}.
-An alternative approach augments prompts with tool descriptions and requests complete tool-call sequences with bound arguments \cite{patil2024gorilla,qin2023toolllm}.
-These require manual tool calls.
-As an improvement, agentic frameworks employ an iterative execution loop in which the LLM proposes a single tool call, observes the result, and conditions subsequent decisions on feedback \cite{schick2023toolformer,yao2022react}.
-Agentic grid applications include GridMind for OPF automation \cite{jin2025gridmind}, GridAgent for contingency analysis \cite{zhang2025grid}, RePower for solver-driven planning \cite{liu2025repower}, and X-GridAgent for executable multi-step workflows across power-system simulators \cite{chen2025x}.
-However, these systems rely on solver-in-the-loop checks but do not implicitly enforce prerequisite and cross-tool state dependencies, thereby limiting reliability in stateful pipelines.
+Commercial LLM chat interfaces (e.g., ChatGPT, Claude, Gemini) concatenate user queries with historical conversation context and route them to their backend LLM (e.g., GPT-5.5, Claude Opus 4.5, Gemini 3.1 Pro) for response generation.
+In standard chat mode, the LLM cannot run external distribution-grid simulators, so it returns generated code or guidance that the user must manually execute and validate~\cite{bonadia2023potential}.
+Power-system applications include OpenDSS file generation~\cite{bonadia2023potential}, iterative script refinement~\cite{jia2025enhancing}, and result visualization~\cite{jin2024chatgrid}.
+An alternative approach augments prompts with tool descriptions and asks the model to produce a complete tool-call sequence with bound arguments~\cite{patil2024gorilla,qin2023toolllm}.
+Such prompt-only systems still require the user to execute, inspect, and debug the resulting tool calls outside the chat interface.
+Agentic frameworks close this gap by running an iterative loop, in which the LLM proposes one tool call, the environment executes it, and the observation informs the next step~\cite{schick2023toolformer,yao2022react}.
+Agentic grid applications include GridMind for optimal power flow (OPF) automation~\cite{jin2025gridmind}, GridAgent for contingency analysis~\cite{zhang2025grid}, RePower for solver-driven planning~\cite{liu2025repower}, and X-GridAgent for executable multi-step workflows across power-system simulators~\cite{chen2025x}.
+They also include PFAgent for automating power-flow studies with verification-driven refinement~\cite{she2026pfagent} and Grid-Orch for connecting LLMs to OpenDSS via Model Context Protocol (MCP) for distribution-grid simulation~\cite{liu2026grid}.
+However, none of these systems explicitly enforce prerequisite dependencies.
+State-dependency violations can therefore cause silent failures in stateful pipelines.